Lenses

 I am constantly disappointed by the quality of the lenses offered with what are otherwise excellent cameras, and the ubiquity of the zoom lens, and the need for high dioptric powers dictated by small sensor digital cameras just makes things even worse.

-I like a good quality “prime” i.e. fixed focal length lens, with a decently wide aperture, so will often be using a 135mm f2.8 Zeiss, or the excellent 50mm f1.4 Zeiss “standard” lens.
+I like a good quality “prime” i.e. fixed focal length lens, with a decently wide aperture, so will often be using a 135mm f2.8 Zeiss, or the excellent 50mm f1.4 Zeiss “standard” lens, along with the excellent Fujinon lenses.